 Allopurinol-based treat-to-target ULT is the healthcare technology being assessed.
-It will be delivered by practice nurses trained in delivering and managing a protocol driven allopurinol-based treat-to-target regimen.
+It will be delivered by allied healthcare professionals or GPs trained in delivering and managing a protocol driven allopurinol-based treat-to-target regimen.
+The study-trained healthcare professionals can be practice nurses, clinical research network nurses, physician associates, or GPs.
+If a practice uses pharmacist to deliver pharmacologic treatment for common conditions to their patients, they can also be trained in delivering the T2T intervention.